 This was not too daunting as we sat with our tutor groups for this training, and actually had a bit of a giggle.
 For example, we quickly learned that if you were at the ‘end’ of the circle, and it was your turn to lead last – then you were a nervous wreck by then and not at all mindful!
 So I tried to always go near the beginning to get it over with and enjoy the practices.

 In order to get on to this Level 1 Teaching Skills Weekend, you need to have completed Level 1 Mindfulness Training.
-If you have completed COMPASSION and INSIGHT courses, this will definitely enrich your skills as a Mindfulness teacher and give you a deeper understanding of the subtle mind processes in yourself and therefore in your participants.
+If you have completed Mindfulness Level 2 – Responding with Compassion and INSIGHT courses, this will definitely enrich your skills as a Mindfulness teacher and give you a deeper understanding of the subtle mind processes in yourself and therefore in your participants.

 The Mindfulness Association have a selection of Level 1 courses which are either delivered over 4 weekends, OR you can attend weekly sessions.